Ashlalala/aajonusnet/md/QNA/Q&A Of May 27, 2012.md

 G: How about coconut water?

-A: Cathy, when I’m speaking please don’t interrupt because people can’t hear what I’m saying.
+A: Kathy, when I’m speaking please don’t interrupt because people can’t hear what I’m saying.

 G: Oh, my god.